-To connect the receptacle with pigtails, each of the black, white, and ground wires in the two cables in the box are joined with a short length of wire called a pigtail.
+To connect the receptacle with pigtails, each of the black, white, and ground wires in the two cables in the box are joined together with a short length of wire called a pigtail.
 Normally the pigtail will be a wire with the same color coding as the circuit wires: a black pigtail is hot, a white pigtail is neutral, and a green or bare copper pigtail is the ground.

-The hot pigtail connects to one of the hot brass terminals on the receptacle.
+The other end of the hot pigtail connects to one of the hot brass terminals on the receptacle.
 The neutral pigtail connects to the neutral terminal, and the ground pigtail connects to the green ground terminal on the receptacle.
 Again, if the box is metal, you need an additional ground pigtail connecting to the box terminal.
 With this method, only three wires are connected to the receptacle, as opposed to five wires with the direct wiring method.

 Why Pigtailing Is Preferred

-One drawback to direct wiring through a receptacle is that the receptacle is in the middle of the circuit and any trouble in the wiring or receptacle spells trouble for any receptacles connected downstream from it.
-Any problem with the receptacle, or even loose wire under one of the screw terminals, could cause you to lose power to the downstream circuit receptacles as well.
+One drawback to direct wiring through a receptacle is that the receptacle is in the middle of the circuit and any trouble in the receptacle spells trouble for any devices downstream.
+Any problem with the receptacle, or even a loose wire under one of the screw terminals, could cause you to lose power to the downstream circuit receptacles, as well.
 Even diagnosing the problem can be difficult, because if all receptacles lose power, it's hard to determine which one is causing the issue.

 Direct wiring also complicates repair or replacement, because if you have to take one receptacle out of the circuit, you interrupt the remaining downstream receptacles.
-The wires must be reconnected to another receptacle before the circuit downstream can function again, leaving the circuit out of commission in the meantime.
+The receptacle must be reconnected before the circuit downstream can function again, leaving the circuit out of commission in the meantime.

-With pigtail wiring, all of the above drawbacks are eliminated.
+With pigtail wiring, these drawbacks are eliminated.
 A problem or loose connection with one receptacle will not affect the receptacles downstream.
 You can also remove a receptacle in the middle of the circuit without affecting the others.

 More Than Two Cables in the Box